husnain067/husnain067/README.md

 # 💫 About Me:
 Hi!
-My name is Husnain Asghar, and I am an experienced Flutter developer who has worked on different mobile products and mobile apps having a great experience working with design UI/UX, Firebase, Google Maps, Restful API, Push notifications, Git, etc, and having great problem-solving skills.
+My name is Husnain Asghar, and I am an experienced software engineer who has worked on different software products and mobile apps having a great experience working with design UI/UX, Firebase, Google Maps, Restful API, Push notifications, Git, etc, and having great problem-solving skills.
 - 💞️ I’m looking to collaborate on flutter
 - 📫 How to reach me (husnain.asghar981@gmail.com)